Coquitlam-Buntzen system

 What's new

-The Coquitlam-Buntzen system originates in the headwaters of the Coquitlam River, which flows from the Lower Mainland coastal mountains south to the Fraser River via the Coquitlam Reservoir.
+Coquitlam-Buntzen system originates in the headwaters of the Coquitlam River, which flows from the Lower Mainland coastal mountains south to the Fraser River via the Coquitlam Reservoir.

-The Coquitlam Reservoir lies within the Metro Vancouver Regional District watershed about 10 km north of the Lougheed Highway in Coquitlam.
-Tunnels divert water from the Coquitlam Reservoir to the Metro Vancouver Regional District for domestic water and to Buntzen Lake Reservoir, where the intakes are located for the two powerhouses situated on the shore of Indian Arm.
+The Coquitlam Reservoir lies within the Metro Vancouver Regional District (MVRD) watershed about 10 km north of the Lougheed Highway in Coquitlam.
+Tunnels divert water from the Coquitlam Reservoir to the Metro Vancouver Regional District (MVRD) for domestic water and to Buntzen Lake Reservoir, where the intakes are located for the two powerhouses situated on the shore of Indian Arm.

 Buntzen Reservoir is situated just north of the Village of Anmore, approximately 30 km east of downtown Vancouver.
 The Coquitlam-Buntzen hydroelectric system is in the traditional use area of five First Nations, including Kwikwetlem First Nation, Tsleil-Waututh First Nation, Katzie First Nation, Squamish First Nation and Musqueam First Nation.
-It's also within the traditional territory claimed by Sto:lo Nation.
+It is also within the traditional territory claimed by Sto:lo Nation.

 View project map [PDF, 796 KB] at a larger size.

 We're working to upgrade the Coquitlam-Buntzen system so that our customers continue to receive reliable and clean electricity.
-There are currently a number of projects underway:
+There are currently a number of projects underway

 The Lake Buntzen Unit Life Extension project will extend the service life of the generator and turbine unit at Lake Buntzen.